eric-cc-su/eric-cc-su.github.io/_posts/2015-06-15-why-apple-has-the-mac.md

 Let's sidestep for one minute and talk about the PC industry as a whole.
 It is true that PC sales are declining as more consumers are realizing they don't necessarily need a full fledged PC just to browse websites and watch Netflix.
-However, if any such consumers were to call for the end of the PC industry they would receive a very hard slap across the face from me, followed by an hour long lecture about how PCs create the nice mobile world they enjoy so much.
+However, if any such consumers were to call for the end of the PC industry they would receive a very hard slap across the face from me, followed by a serious lecture about how PCs are the mother of the mobile world they enjoy so much.

 My argument sums up to this: Computers can code, tablets and smartphones cannot.
 You cannot run web servers, code compilers, or supercomputers with smartphones.
 With the rise of smart devices such as smart TVs and Nest's smart